rmrk-team/rmrk-evm-minting-scripts/README.md

 See [scripts/batch-mint-with-assets-ids.ts](scripts/batch-mint-with-assets-ids.ts) for a full example.

-While this can feel like a lot of repetition for each script, this can save you a lot of time and headache when you need resume the script after it fails in the middle of the loop.
+While this can feel like a lot of repetition for each script, this can save you a lot of time and headache when you need to resume the script after it fails in the middle of the loop and avoid having to start over again from the beginning.

 *The code to save transacton logs, and code that gets fields from event logs of transaction receipt should ideally be abstracted into a re-usable functions.
 If you wish to contribute to this project, then this is a good candidate for contribution*